Tyrone Spong: Kickboxing career

-Spong fought in the Glory 15: Istanbul - Light Heavyweight World Championship Tournament in Istanbul, Turkey on April 12, 2014, competing for the inaugural Glory Light Heavyweight Championship.
+Spong fought in the Glory 15: Istanbul - Light Heavyweight World Championship Tournament in Istanbul, Turkey on 12 April 2014, competing for the inaugural Glory Light Heavyweight Championship.
 After defeating Saulo Cavalari via unanimous decision in the semifinals, he then faced Gökhan Saki in a highly anticipated rematch in the final.
 Midway through the opening round, Spong threw a kick to Saki's left leg.
 Saki checked the kick, causing Spong's lower right leg to fracture immediately and end the fight via TKO.

 Spong underwent surgery to repair his broken leg and returned to training in October 2014.
-On 14 April 2016, he stated that he had retired from kickboxing and was looking forward to new challenges.
+On 14 April 2016 he announced that he had retired from kickboxing and was looking forward to new challenges.

 Mixed martial arts career

 World Series of Fighting

-Spong made his highly anticipated MMA debut against Travis Bartlett at World Series of Fighting 1 on November 3, 2012, in Las Vegas, Nevada in the light heavyweight (205 lb) division.
+Spong made his highly anticipated MMA debut against Travis Bartlett at World Series of Fighting 1 on 3 November 2012 in Las Vegas, Nevada, in the light heavyweight (205 lb) division.
 For his MMA debut he trained with the Blackzilians for over a year with such fighters as K-1 World Grand Prix winner and former Strikeforce heavyweight champion Alistair Overeem and former UFC light heavyweight champions Rashad Evans and Vitor Belfort.
 Spong knocked out Bartlett at 3:15 of the first round with a straight right.

-Spong faced Angel DeAnda at World Series of Fighting 4 on August 10, 2013, in the main event.
+Spong faced Angel DeAnda at World Series of Fighting 4 on 10 August 2013 in the main event.
 Spong won via unanimous decision.

 Eagle Fighting Championship

-Spong was scheduled to face Bigfoot Silva on January 28, 2022 at EFC 44.
+Spong was scheduled to face Bigfoot Silva on 28 January 2022 at EFC 44.
 However, Silva pulled out of the bout and was replaced by Sergei Kharitonov.
 Spong lost the fight by technical knockout in the second round.

+Karate Combat

+Spong was seen and interviewed at Karate Combat 52 in Miami and expressed interest in fighting for the promotion, stating that he thinks Karate Combat 'is the future'.
+He told the interviewer the promotion is 'fan-friendly' and 'perfect for his style of fighting'.

+During the broadcast of Karate Combat 53, it was announced that Spong would fight for the Karate Combat Heavyweight Championship against the reigning champion Sam Alvey at Karate Combat 54 in Dubai on May 2, 2025.
+He lost the fight by knockout in the second round.

 Boxing career

 Spong decided to begin a career in professional boxing at age 29.
-His first boxing match was on March 6, 2015, beating Gabor Farkas by KO in the first round.
-Spong defeated Juan Carlos Salas by KO in Round 1 at Brave Warriors in Action PPV event on May 27, 2017, in Mexico.
-On October 7, 2017, Spong won the WBC Latino Heavyweight Championship.
+His first boxing match was on 6 March 2015, beating Gabor Farkas by KO in the first round.
+Spong defeated Juan Carlos Salas by KO in Round 1 at Brave Warriors in Action PPV event on 27 May 2017 in Mexico.
+On 7 October 2017 Spong won the WBC Latino Heavyweight Championship.

 Spong vs. Silgado

-On August 31, 2018, Spong defeated Santander Silago via KO in the first round.
+On 31 August 2018 Spong defeated Santander Silago via KO in the first round.